mawojapow/freesnowboarding/urara/posts/whysoserious/+page.svelte.md

 <p>Riding w/ Ls just been amazing @Kette 'nd especially end of last seazon @Kauni.
 They bring positive energy and can make a party out of everything.

-<p>Greetz & Love also Fabi, Laura, Jonas, Roli,..Kauni Gangy<3
+<p>Greetz & Love also Fabi, Laura, Jonas, Roli,Felix,..Kauni Gangy<3

 <script>
   import { YouTube } from 'sveltekit-embed'